Glossary Of Common Domain And DNS Terms

 Anycast DNS

 Anycast is the fastest responding nameserver for any given request.
-These servers will reply back with the information when a query is made for your domain.
+When a query is made for your domain, these servers will reply with the information.
 This dramatically speeds up response time.
 Most of easyDNS’ service levels include Anycast nameservers.

 API